Jamoxidase/Chameleon/README.md

 We recognized the usefulness of having each submodule perform their own specific tasks and have written the chameleontools package in a way that reflects that ideal.

-To import chameleontools as a Python module, simple import it as follows
+To import chameleontools as a Python module, simplly import it as follows
 ```python
 import chameleontools.<submodule>
 ```